jdc72/Hubitat/oppo_disc_player/README.md

 # Oppo Disc Player - Hubitat Driver

-This repository contains a custom driver for integrating an Oppo disc players with Hubitat.
+This repository contains a custom driver for integrating Oppo disc players with Hubitat.
 The driver enables remote-like control via LAN connections (either Ethernet or Ethernet-to-serial) and displays current status information of your Oppo player.

 ## Compatibility
 - Oppo BDP players